Here’s how you reinstall macOS Mojave

-Whichever of the two options you choose, you should backup your Mac first.
-If you use Time Machine to backup to an external disk or a network drive, you can restore all your applications and settings from that backup after you reinstall macOS Mojave.
+Whichever of the two options you choose, you should back up your Mac first.
+If you use Time Machine to make backups to an external disk or a network drive, you can restore all your applications and settings from that backup after you reinstall macOS Mojave.
 If you plan to run a clean reinstallation, that’s definitely the simplest route.
-If you prefer not to use Time Machine, you can use any other backup application, or clone your entire disk.
+If you prefer not to use Time Machine, you can use any other backup application or clone your entire disk.

-If you’re reinstalling because you’re going to sell or give away your Mac, you should sign out of iCloud, iTunes, and iMessage first, then run a clean installation.
+If you’re reinstalling because you’re going to sell or give away your Mac, you should sign out of iCloud, Apple ID, and iMessage first, then run a clean installation.

 How to reinstall macOS Mojave